Brink Productions

-Brink Productions is an Australian theatre company based in Adelaide, specialising in the ensemble-development of new writing.
+Brink Productions is an Australian theatre company based in Adelaide, South Australia, specialising in the ensemble-development of new writing.
+Founded in 1996, its productions have toured interstate, and as of 2024 the company continues to produce stage performances in Adelaide and regional South Australia.
+Stephen Nicolazzo has been artistic director since April 2024.

 History

-Brink was established in 1996 as a collective of seven actors, primarily graduates from the drama school of Flinders University, in order to "improve artistic production" in Australian theatre.
-Brink's founding members were Michaela Cantwell, Michaela Coventry, Lizzy Falkland, Victoria Hill, Richard Kelly, David Mealor, John Molloy and Paul Moore, joined soon after by director Benedict Andrews.
+Brink Productions was established in 1996 as a collective of seven actors, primarily graduates from the drama school of Flinders University, in order to "improve artistic production" in Australian theatre.
+Brink's founding members were Michaela Cantwell, Michaela Coventry, Lizzy Falkland, Victoria Hill, Richard Kelly, David Mealor, John Molloy, and Paul Moore, joined soon after by director Benedict Andrews.
 Director Chris Drummond was appointed artistic director in 2004.

 One of Brink's most successful collaborations was When The Rain Stops Falling, written by Andrew Bovell with designs by visual artist Hossein Valamanesh and music by Quentin Grant.
 During 2008-2010 the Brink cast performed the play to over 60,000 people in Adelaide (2008, 2010), Sydney Theatre Company (2009), Melbourne Theatre Company (2009), Queensland Theatre Company (2010), Canberra Theatre Centre (2010) and the Araluen Arts Centre, Alice Springs (2010).
 The script has been performed all over the world including seasons at the Almeida Theatre in London and the Lincoln Center in New York City.

 In 2016–17, Brink worked in association with Far & Away Productions to produce Ancient Rain, created with songwriter Paul Kelly, singer Camille O'Sullivan and musician Feargal Murray.
-The theatrical song cycle featured the poems of Seamus Heaney, James Joyce, Patrick Kavanagh, Paula Meehan, Padraic Pearse and WB Yeats and was presented at the 2016 Dublin Theatre Festival, 2016 Melbourne Festival, Canberra Theatre Centre, Merrigoing Theatre, 2017 Dark Mofo, QPAC and the 2017 Adelaide Cabaret Festival.
+The theatrical song cycle featured the poems of Seamus Heaney, James Joyce, Patrick Kavanagh, Paula Meehan, Padraic Pearse and W. B. Yeats and was presented at the 2016 Dublin Theatre Festival, 2016 Melbourne Festival, Canberra Theatre Centre, Merrigoing Theatre, 2017 Dark Mofo, QPAC and the 2017 Adelaide Cabaret Festival.